savi-lang/savi/spec/compiler/type_check.constraints.savi.spec.md

     s_val     = s_iso          // not okay
                 ^~~~~

-- it is required here to be a subtype of val: s_val val = String.new_iso // okay
+- it is required here to be a subtype of String: s_val val = String.new_iso // okay
           ^~~